raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, uncommon_

 These crystal lenses fit over the eyes.
-While wearing them, you can see much better than normal out to a range of 1 foot.
+While wearing them, you can see much better than normal out to a range of 30cm.
 You have advantage on Intelligence (Investigation) checks that rely on sight while searching an area or studying an object within that range.

 #### Eyes of the Eagle